RPI-CSCI-2500-2016-Spring/RPI-CSCI-2500-2016-Spring.github.io/_posts/2016-04-20-project-questions.md

 <a id="Q9"></a>

 #### In the provided code, the rtype_t struct is used for both R-format (e.g. add) and I-format (e.g. addi) MIPS instructions.
 It uses the same variable to store the second source reg for an R-format instruction and the immediate value for an I-format.
-I can forsee this causing inconsistencies with the pipeline.
+I can foresee this causing inconsistencies with the pipeline.
 For instance, with this hypothetical series of instructions:
 ```
 lw $8, 0($16)
 addi $9, $10, 8